Wb-az/Transformers-Emotion-Analysis/README.md

 **Table 4.** Performance of each classifier measured in six metrics and training required to achieve the best performance.
 BA Balanced accuracy and MCC Mathew's correlation coefficient.
-Epoch denotes the number of epochs required to achieve the maximum validation accuracy
+Epoch denotes the number of epochs required to achieve the maximum validation accuracy.

 <div style="margin-left: auto;
             margin-right: auto;